Statikman619/Code-Refractor/README.md

 * [Email](#license)

 ## Description
-For this project we had to modify starter code to make the site we're working on functional.
+For this project we had to modify starter code that we were given to make the site we're working on functional.
+We had to fix certain bugs to make the site run properly.
 ## Installation
 No installs required for this project.
 ## Usage